Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-The plausibility of the optimal power-law fit to the numerical data is confirmed by the KS method.
-Additionally, a second test using the KS method assesses whether alternative fat-tailed distributions (\textit{e.g.}, exponential, stretched exponential, or log-normal) offer a better fit than the power law.
-As shown in Table~\ref{table:statconclusion}, Appendix, the power-law distribution with an exponential cutoff best characterizes the system at $\lambda_P$.
+The plausibility of the optimal power-law fit to the numerical data is supported by the Kolmogorov--Smirnov (KS) test, and the relation \( \tau = 1 + \df / 2 \) \cite{Hu2016} also holds within the uncertainty regime.
+Additionally, the log-likelihood ratio test determines whether alternative fat-tailed distributions (e.g., exponential, stretched exponential, or log-normal) offer a better fit than the power law.
+The power-law distribution with an exponential cutoff best characterizes the system at $\lP$ (as detailed in \SupNoteTableref{table:statconclusion}).

-Next, we discuss the cluster size distributions in the vicinity of $\lambda_A$.
-As previously mentioned, in this range the lattice is dominated by the largest vacuum cluster.
-However, we find that the distribution of all other smaller clusters exhibits interesting behavior.
-Hence, when applying the KS method to the cluster size distributions near $\lambda_A$, we always neglect the largest cluster by `trimming' out the separated part of the distribution (arrow in \Fref{fig:lambda_1_KS}).
+Next, we discuss the cluster size distributions in the vicinity of $\lA$.
+As previously mentioned, in this range the lattice is dominated by the largest percolating cluster.
+However, we find that the distribution of other smaller clusters exhibits interesting behavior.
+Therefore, when applying the KS method to the cluster size distributions near $\lA$, we always neglect the largest cluster by `trimming out' the separated part of the distribution (arrow in \MainFigref{fig:lambda_1_KS}).

-As $\lambda$ approaches $\lambda_A$ from below, the trimmed cluster size distribution displays similar behavior as in the vicinity of $\lambda_P$ (\Fref{fig:lambda_2_KS}).
-As shown in \Fref{fig:lambda_2_KS}a,b, the tail begins to approach the power-law line from below.
-At $\lambda = \lambda_A$, the cluster size distribution follows a power law (\Fref{fig:lambda_2_KS}c) which, in contrast to the previous case, does not have an exponential cutoff.
-Then, as $\lambda$ increases above $\lambda_A$, the system transitions to an inactive phase, resulting in the disappearance of cluster dynamics (\Fref{fig:lambda_2_KS}d).
-The corresponding power law parameters fitted by the KS method read:
+As $\lambda$ approaches $\lA$ from below, the trimmed cluster size distribution displays similar behavior to that in the vicinity of $\lP$ (\MainFigref{fig:lambda_2_KS}).
+In \MainFigref{fig:lambda_2_KS}a, the distribution is best described by a power law with cutoff, while in \MainFigref{fig:lambda_2_KS}b--c it follows a power law without cutoff.
+As $\lambda$ increases above $\lA$, the system enters an inactive phase, resulting in the disappearance of cluster dynamics (\MainFigref{fig:lambda_2_KS}d).
+The corresponding power-law parameters at $\lA$, obtained from the KS method, are:

-Similarly to the previous case, the comparison test details for $\lambda_A$ are provided in Appendix \Tref{table:statconclusion}.